Rio 2016 chief determined Games will be ready on time

 “It is important to draw the distinction between the Organising Committee budget, which comes entirely from private resources, and the government infrastructure, legacy and venue budgets which are for the long-term improvement of the city to benefit its residents and involve private and public money.”

-In January officials said the operating budget for the Olympics and Paralympics had jumped 27 percent from prior estimates to 7 billion reals ($3.15 billion), citing factors such as inflation and costs for new technology.
+In January officials said the operating budget for the Olympics and Paralympics had jumped 27 percent from prior estimates to 7 billion reals (1.87 billion pounds), citing factors such as inflation and costs for new technology.

+(The story was refiled to correct reference to quotes appearing in Saturday's edition of paper in paragraph three)

 (Editing by Ken Ferris)